jacquev6/Chrones/README.md

 *Chrones* is a software development tool to visualize runtime statistics (CPU percentage, GPU percentage, memory usage, *etc.*) about your program and correlate them with the phases of your program.

-It aims at being very simple to use and provide useful information out-of-the box *and* at being customizable to your specific use cases.
+It aims at being very simple to use and provide useful information out-of-the box<!-- @todo *and* at being customizable to your specific use cases -->.

-Here is an example of graph produced by *Chrones* about a shell script launching a few executables (see [at the end of this Readme](#code-of-the-example-image) exactly how this image is generated):
+Here is an example of graph produced by *Chrones* about a shell script launching a few executables (see exactly how this image is generated [at the end of this Readme](#code-of-the-example-image)):

 ![Example](example/example.png)